Healthy Lemon Cookies are thick, soft, lightly golden, and made with almond flour, unrefined cane sugar and real lemons.

 • Vanilla extract: A warming flavor that mellows out the citrus and makes it even yummier!

-• Baking soda: When this reacts with the acid in the lemon it works to create a nice thick cookie.
+• Baking soda: When reacting with the acid in the lemon, it works to create a nice thick cookie.

 • Salt: A pinch just to round out all of the flavors and enhance them for maximum taste.

-• Lemon zest and fresh lemon juice: I’m always a cheerleader for fresh lemons, but you can use juice from a bottle too.
+• Fresh lemon zest and lemon juice: I’m always a cheerleader for fresh lemons, but you can use juice from a bottle too.
+Also lemon extract works in a pinch too, it’s very concentrated, so you will have to add a drop or two.
+Skip the lemon then entirely.

 • Almond flour: Made from ground blanched almonds, making it nice and light.
 It’s not easily replaced, so avoid even trying!